Semantically Guided Dynamic Visual Prototype Refinement for Compositional Zero-Shot Learning: Methodology

-\paragraph{Learning Semantic Prototypes.} Based on the success of previous works, learning effective semantic representations for compositions is essential to improve the performance of \textit{CZSL}.
-The crux of this lies in constructing suitable prompts for compositional labels.
-Drawing on current winning practices, we employ a fully learnable soft prompt strategy, \textit{i.e.}, we include a set of context vectors $\{\mathbf{v}_1^c, \ldots, \mathbf{v}_K^c\}$ in front of word embeddings of each composition.
-Then, the resulting prompt $\mathbf{P}^c_{m,n} = \{\mathbf{v}_1^c, \ldots, \mathbf{v}_K^c, \boldsymbol{\rho}_m^s, \boldsymbol{\rho}_n^o\}$ is fed into CLIP's frozen text encoder to extract semantic prototypes, as shown in Fig.~\ref{fig:CZSL}.
-Formally, this process is expressed as
+\textbf{Prompted Semantic Prototypes.} Based on the success of previous works, learning effective semantic representations for compositions is essential to improving the performance of CZSL.
+The key challenge lies in constructing suitable prompts for compositional labels.
+Drawing on current best practices, we employ a fully learnable soft-prompt strategy.
+Specifically, we prepend a learnable soft prompt $\{\mathbf{v}_1^c,\ldots,\mathbf{v}_K^c\}$ to the tokenized state/object names to form